georgosgeorgos/ComputationalStatisticsBT/mcmc/MCMC.md

 \tau^2 &\sim&  IG(a,b)) (Inverse Gamma)
 \end{eqnarray*}

 The Dugongs data model is a hierarchical non-linear Bayesian model.
 The model assumes priors distribution for the parameters alpha, beta, gamma and tau2.
-The first three paramters are part of a non linear function of the data(the Dugongs' age) to build the mean of the target distribution.
+The first three parameters are part of a non linear function of the data(the Dugongs' age) to build the mean of the target distribution.
 The target distribution is the distribution of the Dugongs' height: fixed alpha, beta and gamma, this distribution is a Normal centered in mu and with tau2 as variance.
 The underline joint for the parameters is a four dimensional distribution and we want to apply the Bayesian inference to analyze this model and to make predictions.

 1b)  Derive the corresponding likelihood function

-In this case, fixed the parameters, $Y_i|\tau^2,\mu_i \sim N(\mu_i, \tau^2)$; so to obtain the corresponding likelihood function we have to compute $L(\theta) = f(y_1,....,y_n|\mu,\tau^2)$; and because the observations are conditionally indipendent and identically distributed we can write
+In this case, fixed the parameters, $Y_i|\tau^2,\mu_i \sim N(\mu_i, \tau^2)$; so to obtain the corresponding likelihood function we have to compute $L(\theta) = f(y_1,....,y_n|\mu,\tau^2)$; and because the observations are conditionally independent and identically distributed we can write
 \[
 L(\theta) = \prod_{i=1}^n f(y_i|\mu_i,\tau^2) = \frac{\tau^{-n}}{(2\pi)^{n/2}}  \exp\{ -\frac{1}{2}\sum_{i=1}^n (y_i - \mu_i)^2 \tau^{-2} \}
 \]